 Most wine tours are the same (why wouldn’t they be?
 Wineries usually use the same resources and methods to produce wine).
 Your host will discuss and show you the different types of grapes they use for their style of wine-making while you walk through their vineyard.
 After that, you will be shown how they prepare the grapes for fermentation.

 Wineries might choose to ferment the grapes in their way.
 This is just one of the differences that make some wines preferable to others.
 In most wineries you visit, this method might be different and your host will tell you why they do it the way they do.
+It’s these unique details that make your experience feel like a wine tour like royalty, offering insights that make it stand out from the typical visit.
 That’s just one more thing you’ve learned.

 Wine tasting

 Depending on the winery, you might be allowed down to where they age the wine.
 You might even be allowed to taste directly from the aging barrels.
 There will be stickers attached to the barrels denoting the type of wine.
 If you find one you like, you can take a sticker up to where the wine is sold in bottles, identify the sticker with the type of wine, and buy a bottle or five of it.
-Enjoy.
+Enjoy a wine tour like royalty as you experience this unique tasting adventure.

 Wineries usually have a tasting room for wine tasting, though.
 Here, you sample from bottles instead.
 As mentioned before, there might be an extra charge attached, especially so for the specialty wines.